When Did I Conceive?

-Are you pregnant but not sure exactly when you conceived?
 Ultrasound is the most accurate way to determine how far along you are in your pregnancy.
 Ultrasound exams provide images and include various measurements of your developing baby that can help estimate how many weeks pregnant you are, and your approximate conception date.
+Schedule a free and confidential medical consultation to learn more about your pregnancy and how to estimate conception.

 The first way to find out your conception date is to determine when you were last ovulating.
 In general, women can only conceive when they are ovulating — that is, when their ovaries release a new egg into their fallopian tubes for fertilization.
 That means you can use your ovulation dates to try to determine when you became pregnant.